England - Scotland, EURO 2020: Video highlights, reaction, recap

 2. Everything changed when Grealish came on: Jack Grealish came on after 63 minutes, replacing Foden, and immediately the team found better balance among the front four.
 Grealish, who plays wide on the left almost exclusively for Aston Villa, was deployed in that same spot by Southgate, pushing Raheem Sterling from left to right wing, which opened up an entire channel of space for Mouth to surge into as Kane continued to fill the left channel and drift out wide on the left as Grealish tucked inside the fill the void.
 The England attack, finally, was fluid.
 Kane was substituted off not long after, though, and he certainly didn’t look 100 percent fit as he left the field at Wembley.

-3. Maybe Jadon Sancho should play, too: As I told Nick on Twitter, the ball progression numbers are so good that they actually look fake, impossible, totally unreal.
+3. Jadon Sancho could play, too: As I told Nick on Twitter, the ball progression numbers are so good that they actually look fake, impossible, totally unreal.

 Jadon Sancho starts for what percentage of the 211 nations in the world?
 The overthinking of #ENG is insane pic.twitter.com/gpLcjIwxtL